 I have found that the easiest way for kids to learn color mixing is to be specific about where to place their colors on the palette.

-3. Now, students will mix their colors!
+3. Demo the color mixing.
 Grab a good amount from the yellow puddle and place it in the circle between the yellow and the blue.
-Next, add a good amount of blue to this new puddle and mix the two together til you have a puddle of green.
+Next, add a good amount of blue to this new puddle and mix the two together until you have a puddle of green.
 (If you do your color “grabbing” from the edges of the puddles instead of the center, you won’t need to clean your brush to pick up the next color.)

 4. Clean your brush and do this same thing with the blue and the red to make a purple (or violet) puddle.

-5. Now it’s time to paint!
-Paint three circles using the primary colors (red, yellow and blue) just above the middle of your paper.
+6. Now, on your paper, paint three circles using the primary colors (red, yellow, and blue) just above the middle of the paper.
 These will be the centers of your flowers.

-7. Next, use your secondary colors (orange, purple and green) to paint around your centers again.
+8. Finally, use your secondary colors (orange, purple, and green) to paint around your centers again.
 Use a different color to add petals.
 Fill your paper as much as possible!